A Passionate Veterinarian and Dedicated Soldier

 |0

-This work, A Passionate Veterinarian and Dedicated Soldier [Image 3 of 3], by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Passionate Veterinarian and Dedicated Soldier, by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.